lgerrets/rl18-curiosity/README.md

 Then use pip to install the required Python packages: ``pip install -r requirements.txt``.

 To work on Jupyter notebook or Jupyter lab you will need to install it via pip.
 Follow the instructions [here](https://anbasile.github.io/programming/2017/06/25/jupyter-venv/) to make the environment kernel available in your jupyter installation.
+Suggested command: ``ipython kernel install --user --name=rl``